deepsense-ai/seahorse/docs/productionizing.md

 ## How to Run Seahorse Batch Workflow Executor

 Seahorse Batch Workflow Executor can be submitted to an Apache Spark cluster as any other Apache Spark application.
-Example `spark-submit` commands can be found in the following subsections.
-Replace `./bin/spark-submit` with a path to the script in Apache Spark's directory.
-For more detailed information about submitting Apache Spark applications, visit:
+For more detailed information about submitting Apache Spark applications visit
 <a target="_blank" href="{{ site.SPARK_DOCS }}/submitting-applications.html">{{ site.SPARK_DOCS }}/submitting-applications.html</a>

 #### Local Apache Spark (single machine)